 Lesley University's information security program works to protect the confidentiality, integrity, and availability of the university's information resources.
-This site provides resources designed to help our constituents minimize risk to information resources with minimal impact on its productive use.
+This page provides resources designed to help our constituents minimize risk to information resources with minimal impact on its productive use.

 Lesley Security Policies